microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

 ## Using an Extension to recursively access a collection of children in one query

 Extensions can access a collection of children recursively in one query.
-Here is an example getting project information along with source files and properties:
+Here is an example getting project information along with files and properties:

 ```csharp
 var projects =